mailgun/documentation/source/api-suppressions.rst

  Parameter          Description
  ================== =======================================================
- address            Valid email address if you would like to whitelist email address domain             Valid domain name if you would like whitlist entire domain name
+ address            Valid email address if you would like to whitelist email address domain             Valid domain name if you would like whitelist entire domain name
  ================== =======================================================

 .. note:: The single request accepts either one `address` or `domain` parameter